 Make allowance for processors should be passed on to consumers and not deducted from farmers.

 All milk handlers will pay federal order rates on milk or separated milk components purchased from any other milk handler.
 All separated milk component buyers will give 7 day notice to milk component sellers of an oversupply of component before lowering amounts of components purchased.
 Right now as an example.
 Buyers of cream from plants that have extra cream may pay less than the FMMO rate.
 This will put all processors on a level playing field when it comes to competing for milk at the farm gate.

 All milk will be pooled in the Federal Order of where it was produced.
 No exceptions–Even on milk moved to and sold in an Order other than where it was produced.
 This will bring financial security because they can set the rate on a fairly stable milk supply instead of guessing on how much milk is de-pooled and having to constantly adjust rates to meet their operating costs.

 All milk handlers have the authority to balance their milk supply by disposing an equal percentage of milk on all of their farms.
 Farms will be notified by handler at least seven days prior to this action and at what percent of a baseline production needs to be reduced and for how long.
 Farmers must make this reduction by dumping (or not producing) raw milk at the farm.
 This milk may be used for animal feed or must be disposed of in a sanitary manner.
 Milk hauler will have the authority to release milk to accomplish desired production.
 Farmers are not allowed to turn off cooling tank and let milk separate and release only skim milk.
 Farmers filling directly into tankers will be responsible for the disposal of milk by obtaining scale or meter tickets when tanker is unloaded.
 Milk handler may let direct ship loads meet their disposal amount by extending the period for one week to allow for complications that may arise from not being able to be weighed on the farm.
 Handler may lift disposal action early if their milk supply is interrupted for any reason.

-Farmers’ milk production can be based off the previous month or the same month from the previous year in case of seasonal freshening, grazing or a on farm event that significantly lowered production for the previous month.
+Farmers’ milk production can be based off the previous month or the same month from the previous year in case of seasonal freshening, grazing or an on farm event that significantly lowered production for the previous month.